uriibra/so6-file-converter/README.md

 **Description**
 - Parses the original SO6 file without altering its structure
 - Serves as a base reader for further processing steps
+- Redundadnt data, two waypoints in the same line of df
+- File readed as the initial structure, raw, no filters or changes.

 **Typical use cases**
 - Initial inspection of SO6 data